kyverno/kyverno-json/docs/user/commands/kyverno-json.md

 ## kyverno-json

-kyverno-json
+kyverno-json is a CLI tool to apply policies to json resources.

 ### Synopsis

-kyverno-json is a CLI tool to apply policies to json resources
+kyverno-json is a CLI tool to apply policies to json resources.

 ```
 kyverno-json [flags]